Cannes Marché du Film 2026 · For Distributors & Festivals

 Aleksandar Aleksiev

-A brilliant, disciplined disciple driven by intellect and control, Yaso believes understanding is earned through logic, preparation, and effort.
-Forced to confront fear, doubt, and the limits of reason, Yaso's transformation lies in surrendering control and learning to trust what cannot be planned.
+A brilliant, rigorous disciple driven by intellect and control.
+Yaso believes understanding is earned through logic, preparation, and effort.
+Forced to confront fear, doubt, and the limits of reason, Yaso’s transformation lies in surrendering control and learning to trust what cannot be planned.

 Vladimir Mihaylov as PALAKA